10DLC Registration

 Sending Restricted SMS

 Some businesses are more restricted in the type of SMS content allowed, such as SHAFT brands.
-SMS is still allowed, but with much stricter constraints for the content of the message.
+SMS is still allowed, but as a 'restricted sender.'
 This includes requiring age verification and one-time password recipient verification.

 If you see the following banner in your SMS designer, your account has restricted sending capabilities.

 DailyStory facilitates restricted SMS traffic by sending messages as notifications/updates over a registered 10DLC or toll-free number.
-When the URL for the notification is clicked on, the recipient is sent a private 6 digit code to authenticate (authentication is required once every 60 days).
+When the URL for the notification is clicked on, the recipient is sent a private 6 digit code to authenticate (authentication is required once every 60 days) and an age-gate.
 Once correctly entered, the original message is shown.

 Below are the steps